Dulluhan/RoboND-Rover-Project/writeup_template.md

 Refer to attached jupyter file
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-The purpose of the project was to design the perception and decision steps of the autonomous function
+The purpose of the project was to design the perception and decision steps of the autonomous function.
+In the case of designing the navigation algorithm, building off the provided template, my first thought was to use a FSM to control the rover due to the simplicity in logic.

+For the construction of the FSM, by habit I started by creating two functions, one that implements the actions and one that switches the states.
+This was done by simply parsing the template to seperate the logic and the action.
+In the next step I immediately noticed a problem with the rover getting stuck, hence the addition of a new step 'Decongestion' that was in charge of freeing the robot.
+In most cases the actions carried out in that state are enough to fix the encountered problems.
+However, after the increase of velocity of the rover, the chances of the rover's belly getting stuck on a rock Xincreased, this there was no fix for other than to reset the simulator.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

+.